jmnavarrol/bash-magic-enviro/README.md

 BME abilities are extended by means of *"BME modules"* either global or project-level.

 So, in brief:
-1. You *"declare"* a project by means of its *'.bme_project'* file at its topmost directory (the expectation, but not a hard requirement, is that a project's entry point is the root of a *git sandbox*).
+1. You *"declare"* a project by means of its *[.bme_project](./example-project/.bme_project)* file at its topmost directory (the expectation, but not a hard requirement, is that a project's entry point is the root of a *git sandbox*).
 This topmost file sets the project's name, the [BME modules](#modules) you want to be loaded, etc.
 1. Project behaviour is attained by the contents of your *bme files* and the global or local *BME modules* loaded.
-1. Aditional *'.bme_env'* files within the project's directory hierarchy may call exported functions, tweak the environment for that given directory, etc. (i.e.: you may load a Python virtualenv, request a custom Terraform version, even run whatever Bash code you may need).
+1. Aditional *[.bme_env](./example-project/.bme_env)* files within the project's directory hierarchy may call exported functions, tweak the environment for that given directory, etc. (i.e.: you may [load a Python virtualenv](./example-project/virtualenv-example/.bme_env), [request a custom Terraform version](./example-project/terraform-example/.bme_env), even run whatever Bash code you may need).
 1. Once you *"cd out"* from the project's directory hierarchy all these customizations will be automatically cleaned out.

 ----